CAFETIERE / FRENCH PRESS GRIND COFFEE

 The Ideal Grind for Cafetiere Coffee

 The best grind size for your cafetiere is a coarse grind, similar to kosher or sea salt.
-Grind size is not as important for cafetiere as with other methods; however, the advantage of going coarse means you are less likely to get coffee solids in your drink.
+Grind size is not as crucial for cafetiere as with other methods; however, the advantage of going coarse means you are less likely to get coffee solids in your drink.

-Don’t have your own coffee grinder?
+Don’t have your coffee grinder?
 We stock a range of high-quality coffee grinders, ensuring that you have the perfect coffee grind!

 History of the French Press